Fazendaaa/Succubus/README.md

 ## ➤ What is Succubus?

-- Succubus is a language/framework agnostic project manager manifest
+- Succubus is a language/framework agnostic project manager and development manifest
 - It works by declaring objectives inside the given project
 - Each objective is a sequence of tasks
 - And a task is formed by determined rules